vitessio/website/content/en/docs/reference/vreplication.md

 ### on\_ddl

-The source specification allows you to specify a value for on\_ddl.
+The source specification allows you to specify a value for `on_ddl`.
+This allows you to specify what to do with DDL SQL statements when they are encountered in the replication stream from the source.
 The values can be as follows:

-* `IGNORE`: Ignore all DDLs.
+* `IGNORE`: Ignore all DDLs (this is also the default, if a value for `on_ddl` is not provided).
 * `STOP`: Stop when DDL is encountered.
 This allows you to make any necessary changes to the target.
 Once changes are made, updating the state to `Running` will cause VReplication to continue from just after the point where it